Annette Johnson, JD, PhD

 Executive Vice President and Vice Dean, General Counsel

 Annette Johnson, senior vice president and vice dean, general counsel, joined the NYU Office of General Counsel in 1981, serving as counsel to NYU and NYU Langone Health prior to the merger with Mount Sinai and then as senior counsel for NYU School of Medicine.
-She was appointed senior vice president and general counsel for NYU Hospitals Center in October 2001, and executive vice president in 2019.
+She was appointed senior vice president and general counsel for NYU Langone Health in October 2001, and executive vice president in 2019.
 As chief legal officer, Ms. Johnson oversees all legal matters concerning NYU Langone and developed its Office of General Counsel, which now includes 14 in-house attorneys.
-She has been involved in the major legal events that mark the Medical Center's history: the affiliation and merger with the Hospital for Joint Diseases, the affiliation and disaffiliation with Downtown Hospital, the separation of the Hospitals from NYU, the reunion and reorganization of the Hospitals with the School of Medicine, which produced NYU Langone Medical Center, the development of the technology transfer office, and the licensing and sale of the Remicade royalties.
+She has been involved in the major legal events that mark NYU Langone’s history: the affiliation and merger with NYU Langone Orthopedic Hospital; the affiliation and disaffiliation with Downtown Hospital; the establishment of NYU Hospitals Center as a separate legal entity; the reunion and reorganization of NYU Langone Hospitals with NYU School of Medicine, which produced NYU Langone Health; the development of the technology transfer office; and the licensing and sale of the Remicade® royalties.